lightning/bolts/04-onion-routing.md

 - if `encrypted_data_tlv` contains `allowed_features`:
   - MUST ignore the message if:
     - `encrypted_data_tlv.allowed_features.features` contains an unknown feature bit (even if it is odd).
-    - the payment uses a feature not included in `encrypted_data_tlv.allowed_features.features`.
+    - the message uses a feature not included in `encrypted_data_tlv.allowed_features.features`.
 - if it is not the final node according to the onion encryption:
   - if the `onionmsg_tlv` contains other tlv fields than `encrypted_recipient_data`:
     - MUST ignore the message.